ADO Bus Line, Grand Luxury Division http://www.adogl.com.mx

 Mexico City Terminals and partial bus schedules

-"Premier First Class", "Semi-Directo", or "Local", the absolute best travel bargain in Mexico at about 15 cents USD per mile..
+"Premier First Class" is the best travel bargain in Mexico at about 15 cents USD per mile..
 Combine the first

-class bus combined with the public bus systems in the cities and with the connections to the villages.
+class bus with the local public bus systems in the cities and the connections via bus or collective taxi to the villages.

-Combine the first class bus systems with the taxis, "Colectivos" and "Camionetas", Combis, and crossroads
+Together the first class bus systems, taxis, "Colectivos" and "Camionetas", Combis, and crossroads

 Mexico's First Class Bus Lines